issp-center-dev/DCore/doc/tutorial/pb/pb.rst

 Pb with spin-orbit interaction
 ==============================

-In this tutrial, we perform the DMFT calculation of Pb with the spin-orbit interaction.
+In this tutorial, we perform the DMFT calculation of Pb with the spin-orbit interaction.

 SCF calculation of Quantum ESPRESSO
 -----------------------------------